Ugh-that-guy/teveller/Teveller-CRB.md

 Traffic and Safety Modifiers
 The Trade Goods have Purchase and Sale DMs that reflect the relative supply and demand realities of the world where those goods are being bought and sold.
 They are fairly comprehensive, but neglect to consider two important factors that impact prices: the relative amounts of traffic and safety that define the world.
 High traffic drives purchase and sale prices down, as there are more traders and more merchants competing on a given world.
 Conversely, worlds that see low traffic tend to have higher prices.
 As well, worlds that are increasingly unsafe see a dramatic rise in prices as fewer and fewer merchants engage in commerce on those worlds.
-There are two ways to define traffic and safety levels in Cepheus Deluxe.
+There are two ways to define traffic and safety levels in TevellerRPG.
 The “classic” way uses the Starport, and Zone Codes found in the UWP.
 A more qualitative method that we include here meshes with the Space Encounter rules found on p.XX, as well as in Stellagama Publishing’s Piracy and Privateering rulebook.
 Traffic, Safety, and Legality Price Modifiers Table Starport Code	Traffic Rating	Purchase DM		Starport Code	Traffic Rating	Sale DM A	High	+2		A	High	-3